cchvv/Project-Happy-4/README.md

 1. Ipython setup.py, it is in directory called `Happy-4`.
 2. Input your longitude, latitude, year.(year:2007-2012, postion:in the United States).
-3. Wait for the output.
+3. Wait for the figues.
+4. Close the windows of figues.
+The simulated number ratio of solar panels and wind turbines will be printed.

 ### Organization of the  project